 |Drumming fingers on the table

 Examples of Body Language in Use:

-In order to communicate effectively, and interact better, you can use the following tips for improve body language:
+In order to communicate effectively, and interact better, you can use the following tips for improving body language:

 - Making eye contact with someone is important but the impact is more if one can maintain eye contact while doing so.
 This reflects on the value we give to the other person’s ideology as well as the amount of respect we show towards them.
 This also makes them comfortable in one’s company while exuding a feeling of warmth towards them.

 - Posture is one of the most important physical parameters to master for communicating well.
 As soon as you get your posture right, you feel a boost of energy and feel a lot better while communication.
-If your posture is not straight and your shoulders are not able to carry the weight of thoughts and are bent in desperation, you will naturally be more nervous and depressed.
+If your posture is not straight and your shoulders, not able to carry the weight of thoughts, are bent in desperation, you will naturally be more nervous and depressed.

 - Maintaining a great head position is one of the things that you can use while improving your communication skills.
 You can wield more authority as well as be sure that you are being listened to.
 On the other hand, while expressing a friendly approach, tilt your head to one side so that the other person feels relaxed while talking to you.